 Prescription drugs and other medications administered by doctors are completely safe, or at least they are supposed to be.
 Unfortunately, errors in the formulation or administration of medication may force you to get in touch with a San Antonio drug injury lawyer.
 Instead of getting better after taking medication, you may end up sustaining a significant injury.

 Drug companies and doctors are not immune from making mistakes.
 When they do make mistakes, they can prove costly and the makers of these drugs should be held responsible for the injuries you’ve received as a result of taking these drugs.

 When you or a family member have suffered an injury or death as a result of the carelessness or negligence of a drug company, or your medical provided in prescribing such medications, you need someone to turn to for answers to your most important, and difficult questions.
-Our San Antonio drug injury lawyers and dangerous drug attorneys are here to help!
+Our legal team is here to help!

 Drug Injury and Medication Error Statistics